-- Primary Oscillator (POSC) on the OSC1 and OSC2 pins - Secondary Oscillator (SOSC) on the SOSCI and SOSCO pins - · Fast Internal RC (FRC) Oscillator - Low-Power Internal RC (LPRC) Oscillator
+- Primary Oscillator (POSC) on the OSCI and OSCO pins - Secondary Oscillator (SOSC) on the SOSCI and SOSCO pins - · Fast Internal RC (FRC) Oscillator - Low-Power Internal RC (LPRC) Oscillator

-The primary oscillator and FRC sources have the option of using the internal 4x PLL.
+The Primary Oscillator and FRC sources have the option of using the internal 4x PLL.
 The frequency of the FRC clock source can optionally be reduced by the programmable clock divider.
 The selected clock source generates the processor and peripheral clock sources.

 The processor clock source is divided by two to produce the internal instruction cycle clock, Fcy.
 In this document, the instruction cycle clock is also denoted by Fosc/2.
-The internal instruction cycle clock, Fosc/2, can be provided on the OSC2 I/O pin for some operating modes of the primary oscillator.
+The internal instruction cycle clock, Fosc/2, can be provided on the OSCO I/O pin for some operating modes of the Primary Oscillator.

-8.2 Oscillator Configuration
+8.2 Initial Configuration on POR

 The oscillator source (and operating mode) that is used at a device Power-on Reset event is selected using Configuration bit settings.
-The oscillator Configuration bit settings are located in the Configuration registers in the program memory (refer to Section 24.1 "Configuration Bits" for further details).
-The Primary Oscillator Configuration bits, POSCMD<1:0> (Configuration Word 2<1:0>), and the Initial Oscillator Select Configuration bits, FNOSC<2:0> (Configuration Word 2<10:8>), select the oscillator source that is used at a Power-on Reset.
-The FRC primary oscillator with postscaler (FRCDIV) is the default (unprogrammed) selection.
-The secondary oscillator, or one of the internal oscillators, may be chosen by programming these bit locations.
+The oscillator Configuration bit settings are located in the Configuration registers in the program memory (refer to Section 25.1 "Configuration Bits" for further details).
+The Primary Configuration bits, POSCMD<1:0> Oscillator (Configuration Word 2<1:0>), and the Initial Oscillator Select Configuration bits.
+FNOSC<2:0> (Configuration Word 2<10:8>), select the oscillator source that is used at a Power-on Reset.
+The FRC Primary Oscillator with Postscaler (FRCDIV) is the default (unprogrammed) selection.
+The Secondary Oscillator, or one of the internal oscillators, may be chosen by programming these bit locations.